Paulme: feminine. The paulme of the hand; also, a ball; (and hence) also, Tennis (play;) also, the Palme tree.

 – Mitte.
 (Send it.)

-These Latin words witness to the use of tenez, or some equivalent call in French, and favour the conclusion that this call gave rise to the 14th-century Italian and English name.
+These Latin words witness to the use of tenez, or some equivalent call in French, and favour the conclusion that this call gave rise to the 14th-century Italian name and to the English name, as foreigners would naturally call the game by the word they heard regularly employed.

-French in turn borrowed the English word tennis in the late 19th century, making it a boomerang word and an Anglicism.
+French in turn borrowed the English word tennis in the late 19th century, making it, from a French viewpoint, an Anglicism and (probably) a boomerang word.

-Far from being made of iron, tennis balls used to be stuffed with hair, if we are to believe Shakespeare, in Much Ado about nothing (Act 3, scene 2):
+Far from being made of iron, tennis balls used to be stuffed with hair, if we are to believe the English dramatist William Shakespeare (1564-1616) in Much Ado About Nothing (around 1598):

-Tennis is also mentioned by Shakespeare in Act 1, scene 2 of King Henry the Fifth:
+Tennis was also mentioned by Shakespeare in The Life of King Henry the Fifth (around 1599):

 He therefore sends you, meeter for your spirit,